tasawaralii/tasawaralii/README.md

 # Hi there, I'm Tasawar Ali 👋

-I'm a Full-Stack Developer and Computer Science undergraduate at UET Lahore.
+I'm a Full-Stack Developer.
 I specialize in building secure, scalable applications across the web and IoT ecosystems, with a strong focus on Python frameworks, React, and cybersecurity.

 ## 🚀 About Me
-- 🎓 CS Undergrad at **University of Engineering and Technology (UET) Lahore**
 - 🛡️ Passionate about Information Security, network defense, and AI-assisted development
 - ⚡ In my free time, I'm usually exploring FastAPI, Docker, and building secure extensions.